ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

   Final Output: Output1 || Output2 || Output3 || Output4
 ~~~

-If URIs share a common prefix `example.com/path/`, their `Output1` and `Output2` will be identical
+If URIs share a common prefix `example.com/path/`, their `Output1` and `Output2` will be identical.

 ## XOF Initialization {#xof-init}

 The base XOF is initialized with the secret key and context
-parameter using length-prefixed encoding to prevent ambiguities.
+parameters using length-prefixed encoding to prevent ambiguities.

 Two XOF instances are derived from the base XOF: